-Submit your application online by September 27, 2017 at 11:59pm EDT.
+Submit your application online Fall of 2018 (deadline to be announced).
 The application requires a project proposal, personal statement from the candidate, two letters of recommendation from the candidate's references, and a resume.
 Have your candidate and ready to submit?
 They can start their application here:

 Where Can You Learn More?

-- Attend a Host Organization webinar for tips and Q&A with our staff
+- Watch a recorded Host Organization webinar for tips and Q&A with our staff

 - Frequently Asked Questions